edubart/nelua-lang/docs/pages/overview.md

 ```

 ### Break
-Break statement is used to break a loop:
+The break statement is used to immediately exit a loop:

 ```nelua
 for i=1,10 do